dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 Once the rules are defined and the bucket is rescanned, we will see some findings for the data classifier.

 ### Scenario Guidance

-The following guidance should be used when defining these classifiers:
+Ehen defining these classifiers in Task 1, use the following guidance:

 #### Secret Classification Rule
-* For a rule name use *\<login-username\>-dspmlab-data-secret.
+* For the rule name, use *\<login-username\>-dspmlab-data-secret.
-* Set the Description to "Generate a finding for any files that are marked with a classification level of secret."
+* Set the Description to "Generate a finding for any files marked with a classification level of secret."
 * Under Matcher logic for the Find text matching this Regex box, enter <code>\bSecret\b</code>.
-* For the rule that scans for the "Secret" classification level, we will define the classifier severity level as "Critical" to reflect the sensitive nature of the content.
+* Define the classifier severity level as "Critical" to reflect the sensitive nature of secret content.
 * Set the Minimum unique matches to 1.
 * From the Masking list, select Partial Mask.

 #### Confidential Classification Rule
-* For a rule name use *\<login-username\>-dspmlab-data-confidential.
+* For the rule name, use *\<login-username\>-dspmlab-data-confidential.
-* Set the Description to "Generate a finding for any files that are marked with a classification level of confidential."
+* Set the Description to "Generate a finding for any files marked with a classification level of confidential."
 * Under Matcher logic for the Find text matching this Regex box, enter <code>\bConfidential\b</code>.
-* For the rule that scans for the "Confidential" classification level, we will define the classifier severity level as "High" to reflect the sensitive nature of the content.
+* Define the classifier severity level as "High" to reflect the sensitive nature of confidential content.
 * Set the Minimum unique matches to 1.
 * From the Masking list, select Partial Mask.

 #### Unclassified Classification Rule
-* For a rule name use *\<login-username\>-dspmlab-data-unclassified.
+* For the rule name, use *\<login-username\>-dspmlab-data-unclassified.
-* Set the Description to "Generate a finding for any files that are marked with a classification level of unclassified."
+* Set the Description to "Generate a finding for any files marked with a classification level of unclassified."
 * Under Matcher logic for the Find text matching this Regex box, enter <code>\bUnclassified\b</code>.
-* For the rule that scans for the "Unclassified" classification level, we will define the classifier severity level as "Info" to reflect the nature of the content.
+* Define the classifier severity level as "Info" to reflect the nature of unclassified content.
 * Set the Minimum unique matches to 1.
 * From the Masking list, select Partial Mask.